 San Francisco is an incredible city that should be on every traveler’s bucket list.
-It has an unparalleled combination of natural beauty, arts and culture, and a thriving and constantly evolving food and drinks scene.
+It has an unparalleled combination of natural beauty, arts, and culture and a thriving and constantly evolving food and drink scene.
 Plus, the weather is fairly constant year-round, staying within a band of 50-70 degrees most days of the year.

 Why Visit San Francisco in the Winter?

 The best reason to visit San Francisco in the winter is that, in terms of weather, it’s really not that different from other times of the year.
 The biggest difference?
 Far, far fewer tourists and lower prices.
 San Francisco is notoriously expensive both to live in and visit, but those prices drop when the number of tourists starts to dwindle.

 You may have a few more days of rain in the wintertime, but the chances are good that you’re going to end up with a sunny day in the 50s or 60s.
 If you do run into rain, you’ll find a few rainy-day activities in the list below.

 Be warned, the weather in San Francisco constantly changes, so bring layers (in any season!).
 One minute, it might be 60 and sunny.
 The next it could end up being 45 and windy.
 You might think it’s like Southern California, but if you pack for a beach trip, you’re almost certainly going to buy one of the “I love SF” sweatshirts that so many tourists are walking around the city in.
 The number one tip for your trip is to bring a jacket everywhere, even if it looks clear and sunny at the moment.

 First, let’s talk about where NOT to stay in San Francisco.
 The answer to that question is Union Square and Fisherman’s Wharf.
 Union Square is right downtown, sure, but it’s adjacent to (if not in the middle of) a sketchy part of the city – the Tenderloin – and it’s full of chain hotels.
 You won’t find much of the character that makes San Francisco special.